Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-jotform-zapier.rst

-.. title:: JotForm to populate Word DOCX templates and then convert to PDF using Zapier integration
+.. title:: How to use JotForm to populate Word DOCX templates and then convert to PDF using Zapier integration

 .. meta::
    :description: An example of how to auto generate Word and PDF documents from JotForm entries with Plumsail Documents integration for Zapier.

-How to create Word and PDF documents from JotForm in Zapier
+Create Word and PDF documents from JotForm in Zapier
 ===========================================================

 This article demonstrates how to create PDF documents from a DOCX template on a `JotForm <https://www.jotform.com/>`_ submission with the help of `Processes <../../../user-guide/processes/index.html>`_ in Zapier.
 It may help you to automate the generation of different documents like applications, requests, orders, etc., in your company.